Catheter Ablation

 Preparing for Catheter Ablation

 Before your procedure, we explain your personal risk factors for AFib.
 We also provide support to help you address them.
-For example, we can connect you with a dietitian to help with weight management or a pulmonologist to treat sleep apnea.
+For example, we can connect you with a dietitian to help with weight management or a pulmonologist (lung doctor) to treat sleep apnea.

 To prepare for anesthesia, you should avoid eating after midnight the night before your procedure.